Foundation Credential vs Method Training:

 Deciding What's Right for You

 There isn't a single best barre certification — there's the right layer for what you're trying to accomplish.
-Five questions that narrow the answer.
+Six questions that narrow the answer.

 Does Your Credential Need to Be Verifiable?